Kellen-Linse/Data-Structs-Algos-and-Interviews/Quick_Reference/Data_Structures/Arrays.md

     - **sort([compare function])** - Sorts the elements of an array in place and returns the sorted array.
       - If compare function is omitted, the array elements are converted to strings, then sorted according to each character's Unicode code point value.
         - Compare function returns:
-          - > 0, ascending
+          - greater than 0, ascending
-          - < 0, descending
+          - less than 0, descending
           - == 0, no change

 ### Big O: